 As Durant writes, "Italy enjoyed an 'unfavorable' balance of trade – cheerfully [buying] more than she sold” but still exported rich goods to China such as “carpets, jewels, amber, metals, dyes, drugs, and glass” (328-329).
 Up through the time of the emperor Marcus Aurelius (r.161-180 CE), silk was the most valued commodity in Rome and no amount of conservative criticism seemed to be able to slow the trade or stop the fashion.

 Even after Aurelius, silk remained popular, though increasingly expensive, until the fall of the Roman Empire in 476 CE.
 Rome was survived by its eastern half which came to be known as the Byzantine Empire and which carried on the Roman infatuation with silk.
 Around 60 CE the west had become aware that silk was not grown on the trees in China but was actually spun by silkworms.
 The Chinese had very purposefully kept the origin of silk a secret and, once it was out, carefully guarded their silkworms and their process of harvesting the silk.

-The Byzantine emperor Justinian (527- 565 CE), tired of paying the exorbitant prices the Chinese demanded for silk, sent two emissaries, disguised as monks, to China to steal silkworms and smuggle them back to the west.
+The Byzantine emperor Justinian (r.
+527- 565 CE), tired of paying the exorbitant prices the Chinese demanded for silk, sent two emissaries, disguised as monks, to China to steal silkworms and smuggle them back to the west.
 The plan was successful and initiated the Byzantine silk industry.
-When the Byzantine Empire fell to the Turks in 1453 CE, the Ottoman Empire closed the Silk Road and cut all ties with the west.
+When the Byzantine Empire fell to the Turks in 1453 CE, the Ottoman Empire closed the ancient routes of the Silk Road and cut all ties with the west.

 the Silk Road Legacy